-- Checking the effectiveness of key inventory controls operating across the Group. - Attending inventory counts. - Cross checking a sample of units from the stock lists against the stores/shelves and vice versa. - Checking for a sample of individual products that invoiced costs have been recorded correctly. - Reviewing the historical accuracy of inventory provisioning, and the level of inventory write-offs during the year in relation to stock loss.
+- 1. Testing the design, implementation and operating effectiveness of the key controls management has established for inventory valuation. - 2.
+Attending inventory counts. - 3.
+Cross checking a sample of units from the stock lists against the stores/shelves and vice versa. - Checking for a sample of individual products that invoiced costs have been recorded correctly.